Annastrin/Annastrin/README.md

 ### About me

-I'm a Frontend Developer :woman_technologist: living in New Zealand.
+I'm a Software Developer :woman_technologist: living in New Zealand.

-- Looking for a job as a Junior Frontend Developer.
-- Currently learning at Codecademy in the Full-Stack Engineer Career Path.
-- Also working on my [portfolio](https://annastrin.github.io/)

 ### Languages and Technologies